“The International Law of Google”:

 Convened by Benedict Kingsbury and Joseph H.H.
 Weiler

-This will be a collective learning course, wiki-style, exploring law and international legal reconstruction partly from the standpoint of major companies and governments as well as advocates and institutions.
+This was a collective learning course, wiki-style, exploring law and international legal reconstruction partly from the standpoint of major companies and governments as well as advocates and institutions.
 The major aim is to think collectively about how law or law-like structures work in the internet era; to explore and generate ideas and agendas that engage creatively with cyberspace, massive electronic information, and the roles of digital economy companies; and to promote high-quality student scholarship with a view to publication as well as thoughtful reading of scholarly work.

 Tuesday, 24 January 2017